oracle-livelabs/apex/forms-to-apex-adb/2-mapping-forms-to-apex/2-mapping-forms-to-apex.md

 The window in Forms is the container for all visual objects that comprise the application, including canvases.
 Windows maps to a page in APEX since the page holds all of the visual objects for an application.

 ## Summary
-This LiveLab provides comprehensive guidelines for mapping various Oracle Forms components to APEX, ensuring functionality is retained or improved during modernization.
+This lab provides comprehensive guidelines for mapping various Oracle Forms components to APEX, ensuring functionality is retained or improved during modernization.

 ## Acknowledgements
 - **Author** - Monica Godoy, Principal Product Manager ; Ankita Beri, Product Manager